 Here are ten suggestions for your prayers, with scripture references for reflection:

-1) Pray for those who witness bear of Christ’s name to kings (Acts 9:15).
+1) Pray for those who bear witness of Christ’s name to rulers (Acts 9:15).

 2) Pray for their salvation (1 Timothy 2:4).

 3) Pray that they would submit to the Son (Psalm 2:12 cf. vs. 10).

 4) Pray that they would uphold the kingdom of God in their respective sphere (Isaiah 49:23).